ASIAN ELEPHANTS - ENDANGERED

 Donate

-We have several donation points inside the zoo, but please feel free to contact us if you aren't visiting but would still like to donate.
+We have several donation points around the zoo, including at Project Elephant Base Camp.
+If you aren’t visiting but would still like to donate, you can do so here.

 Visit the zoo